ivodolenc/nuxt-font-loader/README.md

 ## Features

-- Supports `all` types of font loading 🔥 (self-hosted, Google, Typekit, etc.)
+- Supports `all` types of font loading 🔥 (local, Google, Typekit, custom, etc.)
 - Follows the best practice for `modern`, `fast` and `efficient` font loading
 - Eliminates render-blocking resources and improves site performance by loading the font css asynchronously
 - Includes settings for resource hints `prefetch`, `preconnect` and `preload`
 - Super-easy to use without complicated settings and additional code bloat
 - Minimal working configuration with just one line of code 🤯
 - Tested in `dev` and `prod` mode (supports SPA & SSR)
+- Automatically sets the best settings based on your `url` option
+- Supports loading `multiple` font sources at the same time
+- Fully `customizable` settings for advanced usage

 ## Setup